Alvarez blasts Baker, Astros to World Series title vs Phils

 Houston’s coaching and training staffs circled around Baker after Nick Castellanos flied out to end it, jumping up and down, and chanting ”Dusty!
 Dusty!
 Dusty!” in the dugout before they joined the players on the field.

-Astros rookie shortstop Jeremy Peña was the World Series MVP after getting another key hit, a single to set up Alvarez’s drive.
+Astros rookie shortstop Jeremy Pena was the World Series MVP after getting another key hit, a single to set up Alvarez’s homer.

 Valdez earned his second win of this Series.
 He had been in the dugout only a few minutes after throwing his 93rd and final pitch while striking out nine over six innings.